saamerm/MicrosoftTeamsBot-RandomGiffer/README.md

 # Giffer-Bot
 Generate Random Gifs

-This bot has been created using [Bot Framework][1], it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework][1], based on an Echo Bot Template (a simple bot that accepts input from the user and echoes it back).
+This is being modified to pull a latest gif from a Giphy Apis with something like
+"/giffer-bot fun"

+I followed the template provided here https://developer.microsoft.com/en-us/microsoft-teams/blogs/preview-release-of-the-node-js-bot-builder-v4-sdk-for-microsoft-teams/

 ## Prerequisites
 - [Node.js][4] version 8.5 or higher